danny00747/tfe-report/src/10_test.md

 E2E tests live demo [here](https://github.com/danny00747/vms/wiki/Test-Reports "e2e report").

 An end-to-end tests are all about testing an application from the end customer’s perspective and making sure business requirements are met.
-To achieve this feat a Node library called Puppeteer was used.
+To achieve this feat, a Node library called Puppeteer was used.

 ### Puppeteer